AndrewShepetchuk0/Password_Generator/README.md

 # Password_Generator
 Simple password generator made in c.
-Creates basic passwords with a length parameter determined by the user
+Creates basic passwords with a length parameter determined by the user.
+Now with comments